Expert Advice On Improving Your Home

 Check Licensing

-It's imperative that your solar installer has the proper licensing.
-This ensures that the work is done properly using the most up-to-date installation methods.
-Solar installers in Oregon must be licensed and bonded by the Oregon Construction Contractors Board.
+It's important to hire a licensed solar installer.
+This help guarantee that the work is done correctly using current installation best practices.
+Solar companies in Oregon must be licensed and bonded according to the terms of the Oregon Construction Contractors Board.
 For PV installations, each standard journeyman on the job will have at least 8,000 hours of hands-on experience and be subject to continuing education requirements.
-Installers of solar thermal systems must be either a plumbing journeyman and a licensed solar heating installer.
+Installers of solar thermal systems must be either a licensed solar heating installer and a plumbing journeyman.

 Read Customer Reviews